evian-christ/monee/README.md

 **m0nee** is a personal finance management tool designed to help you track and manage your expenses efficiently.
 With features like budget tracking, expense categorization, and insightful statistics, m0nee aims to make financial planning simpler and more effective.

+## Note
+This program is still in its early development stage, so there may be bugs, errors, or potential data loss.
+If you encounter any issues or bugs while using the program, please open an issue on GitHub or contact [chankim97@outlook.com].

 ## Features

 - **Expense Tracking**: Record and categorize your daily expenses with ease.